On a class of orthogonal-invariant quantum spin systems on the complete graph: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Davide Macera, Sasha Sodin, and Daniel Ueltschi for many useful discussions, Dave Platt for the above numerical proof, Arum Ram for sharing some unpublished work, and Tom Mutimer for advice on using numerical software.
+I would like to thank Davide Macera, Sasha Sodin, Daniel Ueltschi, Jakob Björnberg, and Hjalmar Rosengren for many useful discussions, Dave Platt for the above numerical proof, Arum Ram for sharing some unpublished work, and Tom Mutimer for advice on using numerical software.
+My thanks to the referee who made several useful suggestions.
+This research was supported by the EPSRC Studentship 1936327.